 The blood sample will be processed by a machine.
 The results are commonly available within a day or two.

 The LDH test is considered a safe procedure.
-However, as with many medical tests, some problems can occur with having blood drawn:
+However, as with many medical tests, some problems can occur with having blood drawn, like:

 Having a blood test is relatively painless.
 Still, many children are afraid of needles.
 Explaining the test in terms your child can understand might help ease some of the fear.